reactioncommerce/reaction-docs/developer/tutorial/creating-a-payment-provider-plugin.md

 ## Dashboard

 It is likely that your payment method has some parameters that need to be customized and should not be stored in code.
+Typically this includes usernames, passwords, API keys, etc. The template provided at `template/settings` provides a form for entering in this information.
-Typically this includes usernames, passwords, API keys, etc. The template provided at `template/settings` provides a f orm for entering in this information.
 The provided form just takes one parameter, an API key (which of course is not needed or used).
 You can add any additional parameters required here.

 ## Server-side

 ### Collections

 In `paymentmethod/lib/collections/schemas/` you will want to change the PackageConfig schema to include any settings you added to the dashboard form.
 In addition you will want to modify the `ExamplePayment` schema to have your own name and modify which values you capture (for most Credit Card methods you can probably leave it the same).

 ### Routing